Table of Contents

 Mark of the Vanguard

 Beginning at 3rd level, you've learned to combine mobility and concealment to give you an edge in combat.
-The first time on each of your turns that you hit your quarry with an attack, you can increase that damage by one roll of your Quarry Die if you moved at least 15 feet from your starting position prior to attacking.
-You can also deal this extra damage if you are hidden from your target or are receiving at least half cover against it.
+Once on each of your turns, when you hit your quarry with an attack, you can increase that damage by one roll of your Quarry Die if you meet at least one of the following conditions and you aren't wearing heavy armor:

 Immediately after dealing this extra damage, you can use your reaction to take the Dash or Disengage action.